tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - True

-### Q: The Ace Attorney trilogy was suppose to end with "Phoenix Wright: Ace Attorney ôminus; Trials and Tribulations" as its final game.
+### Q: The Ace Attorney trilogy was suppose to end with "Phoenix Wright: Ace Attorney − Trials and Tribulations" as its final game.
 - **Correct Answer:** True
 - False